Mission of SNACC

 In order to receive credit, participants must sign-in to the ASA Education Center and complete the meeting evaluation.
 Further instructions will be emailed to each participant immediately prior to and after the activity.

-The Society for Neuroscience in Anesthesiology and Critical Care (SNACC) is pleased to offer several opportunities to help fulfill your American Board of Anesthesiology® Maintenance of Certification in Anesthesiology (MOCA)® Patient Safety requirements at the SNACC 2018 meeting!
+The Society for Neuroscience in Anesthesiology and Critical Care (SNACC) is pleased to offer an opportunity to help fulfill your American Board of Anesthesiology® Maintenance of Certification in Anesthesiology (MOCA)® Patient Safety requirements at the SNACC 2019 meeting.

-By attending the following workshops, you are eligible to receive up to two (2.0) credits that may be applied towards Patient Safety requirements.
+By attending the following symposium, you are eligible to receive up to two (2.0) credits that may be applied towards Patient Safety requirements.

 This activity contributes to the patient safety CME requirement for Part II: Lifelong Learning and Self-Assessment of the American Board of Anesthesiology’s (ABA) redesigned Maintenance of Certification in Anesthesiology Program® (MOCA®), known as MOCA 2.0™.
 Please consult the ABA website, www.theABA.org, for a list of all MOCA 2.0 requirements.